AnushMv/Visual-C-and-Visual-Basic/README.md

 This program displays the string "Hello World!" on the screen. */
 ```

-# Main Method
+## Main Method

-## A C# console application must contain a Main method, in which control starts and ends.
+A C# console application must contain a Main method, in which control starts and ends.
 The Main method is where you create objects and execute other methods.
 The Main method is a static method that resides inside a class or a struct.
 You can declare the Main method in one of the following ways:

-It can return void.
+-[x] It can return void.
 ``` c#
 static void Main()
     {
         //...
     }
 ```
+-[x] It can return an integer.